seckinozbek1/values_pipeline/README.md

 │       └── tables/                    # final .tex tables used in the paper └── requirements.txt                   # runtime dependencies
 ```
 For transparency and reproducibility, the full directory structure can be generated automatically.
-Execute `print_folder_tree.py` from `master_code.ipynb` (located in `code/master_code_prep/`) to produce the complete project tree.
+Execute `print_folder_tree.py` from `master_code.ipynb` (located in `code/master_code_prep/`) to produce the complete project tree after downloading and placing the aforementioned data files.

+Even if some folders containing data or generated artifacts were removed for size concerns, their structure has been preserved.
+To maintain the intended directory hierarchy in order to signal the designated places for the each folder, a .keep placeholder was placed in every folder excluded via `.gitignore.`

 # Computing Environment and Package Requirements